ZerBea/wifi_laboratory/README.md

 There are only a few basic options and there is no status output.

-All additional test functions must be compiled individually.
+All additional test functions must be compiled individually (gcc -D - see Makefile).

 Requirements